I came across this recipe for a one dish breakfast that I can do in my cast iron skillet. It was really tasty.

 Or put it another way, rich people spend less.
 You can only consume so much stuff.
 You’re going to hit a point with your income that you just can’t spend anymore of it without giving it away.
-The rich just aren’t pumping dollars into the economy.
+So the rich aren’t pumping dollars into the economy.

-But “they are investing” you say.
-Yes, they are.
-Maybe some percentage of that is indirectly going to businesses that may or may not be operating in the US.
-However, it’s not a guarantee that a billionaire’s investments are even tied to on-shore investments where as a single mom making 40k a year is mostly likely putting all her money into the national economy buying the stuff she needs to live.
+But they are investing you say.
+Yes, they are so maybe some percentage of that is indirectly going to businesses that may or may not be operating in the US.
+However, it’s not a guarantee that a billionaires investments are even tied to on shore assets where as a single Mom making 40k a year is mostly likely putting all her money into the national economy buying the stuff she needs to live.